-In general, oyster is the type of shellfish.
-Not only that it is important for ecosystem since one of its function is to filter pollutants out of the water and provide habitats for other species, like barnacles and mussels, it also is an excellent source of zinc, copper, iodine, iron, potassium, and selenium.
-Since oyster is rich with nutrients it is used in the supplement product as well for various reasons.
+In general, oysters are a type of shellfish.
+Not only is it important for ecosystems since one of its functions is to filter pollutants out of the water and provide habitats for other species, like barnacles and mussels, but it is also an excellent source of zinc, copper, iodine, iron, potassium, and selenium.
+Since oysters are rich in nutrients, they are also used in the supplement product for various reasons.

-When it comes to oyster supplementation, people always thought that it come from its shell not the meat, but the truth is, it is coming from its creamy flesh meat!
+When it comes to oyster supplementation, people always thought that it came from its shell and not the meat, but the truth is, it comes from its creamy flesh meat!

-Oyster creamy flesh meat is cleaned and depurated.
+The creamy flesh of oysters is cleaned and depurated.
 It is then processed and made into capsules, powder, and tablets.
-This is actually good news as well to those who cannot consume slimy meaty food, thus can take it in tablet or capsule form.
+This is actually good news for those who cannot consume slimy, meaty food and thus can take it in tablet or capsule form.

-Many people have started to consume oyster for its known ability to increase the testosterone hormone level in male.
-It is also well known for its benefits in supporting men’s reproductive health as it contains high level of zinc.
+Many people have started to consume oysters for their known ability to increase testosterone levels in men.
+It is also well known for its benefits in supporting men’s reproductive health as it contains a high level of zinc.

-Since oysters are high in zinc, oyster extraction supplementation is highly recommended to those who are deficient in this nutrient.
-This is a very important nutrient that can helps your immune system and improves your body’s metabolism function as well.
+Since oysters are high in zinc, oyster extraction supplementation is highly recommended for those who are deficient in this nutrient.
+This is a very important nutrient that can help your immune system and improve your body’s metabolism as well.

 Zinc is a trace mineral that is essential for various body functions, such as protein synthesis, collagen formation, wound healing, and healthy immune function.
 Apart from that, it is also needed to support prostate and reproductive health, especially for males.
-Individuals who have digestive disorders such as Celiac Disease and Chron’s Disease and/or on vegan diet are at higher risk of zinc deficient, thus require zinc supplementation.
+Individuals who have digestive disorders such as Celiac Disease and Chron’s Disease and/or are on a vegan diet are at higher risk of being zinc deficient and thus require zinc supplementation.